Transforming graph states via Bell state measurements: Fusion success probability

 where $\ket{\theta}$ is the induced subgraph of $\ket{G}$ with the qubits $A$ and $B$ removed, and $\ket{\theta^i}$ are associated graph basis states~\cite{Hein2006,Looi2008} with a $Z$-gate applied to some qubits ($\ket{\theta^1}=\ket{\theta}$, $\ket{\theta^2}=Z_{N(B)\setminus A}\ket{\theta}$, $\ket{\theta^3}=Z_{N(A)\setminus B}\ket{\theta}$, $\ket{\theta^4}=Z_{(N(A)\setminus B) \Delta (N(B)\setminus A)}\ket{\theta}$).
 The $\pm$ sign depends on whether $A$ and $B$ are connected ($-$) or not ($+$).
 A stabilizer state $\ket{S}$ is local-Clifford equivalent to at least one graph state $\ket{G}$~\cite{Hein2006} and we can thus use Eq.~\eqref{eq:DecomposedAB} to express a general stabilizer state as:

-with $C^l = C_1 \otimes C_2 \cdot \cdot \otimes C_N$ being a product of local Clifford gates on qubits $1$ to $N$, where $C^l_{AB}$ are those gates acting on the fusion qubits $A, B$ and $\Tilde{C}^l$ are those gates acting on other qubits.
+with $C^l = C_1 \otimes C_2 \cdot \cdot \otimes C_N$ being a product of local Clifford gates on qubits $1$ to $N$, where $C^l_{AB}$ are the gates acting on the fusion qubits $A, B$ and $\Tilde{C}^l$ are the gates acting on other qubits.
 Note that in this section it will mostly be more convenient to think of the gates $C^l_{AB}$ rotating the states (Schrödinger picture) rather than the fusions as we have done in most of the manuscript.